 The Season of Gratitude

 Thanksgiving is my favorite holiday (of course, Halloween is a close second because candy).
-But Thanksgiving is special because it really is a whole season and not just one day.
-In fact, I like to celebrate for the whole of month of November; not by over-eating, though that happens for sure, but by embracing gratitude.
+But Thanksgiving is special because it is a whole season and not just one day.
+In fact, I like to celebrate the whole month of November, not by overeating, though that happens for sure, but by embracing gratitude.

 There truly is so much to be thankful for.
-And because I spend a lot of my time thinking about colleges and universities, right now I’m grateful for the strength of our higher educational system.
-While it might seem like all colleges are the same, especially after completing a college tour of several schools in a row during which the dining halls all start to look and smell alike, in fact, there is a lot of diversity among the over 3000 colleges in the United States.
+And because I spend a lot of my time thinking about colleges and universities, I’m grateful for the strength and variety of our higher educational system right now.
+While it might seem like all colleges are the same, especially after completing a college tour of several schools in a row during which the dining halls all start to look and smell alike; in fact, there is a lot of diversity among the over 3000 colleges in the United States.

-In North Carolina alone, there are over 100 colleges and those schools reflect many of the characteristics that distinguish colleges from each other.
-For example, North Carolina has one of the best schools of arts in the country (UNC School of the Arts), three all-women’s colleges (Meredith College, Bennett College, and Salem College), and a public university system consisting of 16 different institutions.
+In North Carolina alone, there are over 100 colleges, and those schools reflect the various characteristics that distinguish colleges from each other.
+For example, North Carolina has one of the country's top schools of the arts (UNC School of the Arts), three all-women’s colleges (Meredith College, Bennett College, and Salem College), and a public university system comprising 16 different institutions.

 • What do I like about school right now?